ConsenSysMesh/stow-server/README.md

 ### [GET] /records

-Returns all the records in the server

-### [GET] /recordsByOwner

 #### Receives:

-- [address] owner

-Returns all the records that belongs to that address

-### [GET] /recordsByProperty

-#### Receives:

-- [string] property
+- [string] property [OPTIONAL]
 - [address] owner  [OPTIONAL]

-Returns all the records that contains that property in the metadata and only the once from the specific owner if the parameter is set
+Returns all the records in the server with no arguments.
+The owner argument and the property are for filtering purpose.